oswaldoludwig/Sensitivity-to-occlusion-Keras-/README.md

 # Sensitivity to occlusion using Keras
 This code evaluates the sensitivity of VGG-16 to occlusion using Keras.
-The idea is to check if the ConvNet is truly identifying the location of the object in the image by systematically occluding different portions of the image with a white square and evaluating the net output, see more details in Section 4.2 of: https://arxiv.org/pdf/1311.2901.pdf
+The idea is to check if the ConvNet is truly identifying the location of the object in the image by systematically occluding different portions of the image with a white square and evaluating the net output.
+For more details, see Section 4.2 of: https://arxiv.org/pdf/1311.2901.pdf

 This code reuses pieces of code from: https://github.com/BUPTLdy/occlusion_experiments/blob/master/Occlusion_experiments.ipynb (which uses Caffe instead of Keras).